You need every advantage you can get.

 A final word…

-You have a lot of options when starting a cleaning business.
+You have a lot of options when you start a cleaning company.

-☐ Determine if you are opening a residential or commercial cleaning business
+☐ Determine if you are opening a residential cleaning business or commercial cleaning business

 ☐ Research the requirements of services you are contemplating offering